 These are the averages over a 10-year period.
-When looking at the trend, it is apparent that appraisers increasingly try to be more precise and to determine definite RULs more frequently.
-During the observation period, the share of indefinite-lived trademarks decreased from 80% in 2004 to 40% in 2013, and the average RUL of the finite-lived trademarks decreased from 12 years to 10 years.
-There seems to be an increasing awareness among appraisers and accountants of the importance of assigning an
+When looking at the trend it is apparent that valuators increasingly try to be more precise and to determine definite RULs more frequently.
+During the observation period the share of indefinite lived trademarks decreased from 80% in 2004 down to 40% in 2013, and the average RUL of the finite lived trademarks decreased from 12 years to 10 years.
+There seems to be an increasing awareness among valuators and accountants of the importance of assigning an appropriate and reasonable life to trademarks where able and of the difficulties that can arise from indefiniteness.